Randy Kraft: Conviction and incarceration

 On August 11, 1989, the jury rendered a verdict of death.
 Three months later, on November 29, Judge McCartin formally sentenced Kraft to death.
-The sentence was upheld by the California Supreme Court on August 9, 2000.
+He was detained on death row at San Quentin Rehabilitation Center.
+Kraft did appeal his sentence, although his conviction and sentencing were upheld by the California Supreme Court on August 9, 2000.

-As of 2025, Kraft remains on death row at San Quentin State Prison.
-He continues to deny responsibility for any of the homicides he was either convicted of or suspected of committing.
+As of 2025, Kraft remains incarcerated at the California Institution for Men.
+He continues to deny responsibility for any of the homicides he was either convicted of or is suspected of committing.

-Missing accomplice
+Suspected accomplice

 Both circumstantial and DNA evidence relating to some of Kraft's murders have caused many to strongly suspect that not all of the murders attributed to Kraft were committed by one person.
 The prosecution believed these inconsistencies could only be explained by the presence of an accomplice.
 It is contended that Kraft would have had difficulty moving around 200-pound (90 kg) corpses.
 Dumping them from moving vehicles alone would also be difficult to do unnoticed.

 Abrasions and debris found at some of the crime scenes, where bodies had been discarded upon or alongside freeways, indicated that they had been discarded from vehicles traveling at more than 50 miles per hour, and for one individual to perform this act without compromising his driving would be very difficult.
 Moreover, footprints in the sand close to where the body of John Leras was found at Sunset Beach in 1975 unequivocally indicate two people had carried the youth's body to where it was discarded.
 In the case of Eric Church, semen samples found on his body were inconsistent with Kraft's blood type, and, while the photographs of the victims found in Kraft's car had to have been processed somewhere, no photo developer ever reported Kraft's morbid images to the police.
-(Kraft himself had no darkroom expertise or darkroom equipment.)
+Kraft himself had no darkroom expertise or darkroom equipment.

 During Kraft's trial, members of the prosecution admitted privately that they did not charge him with several murders that they were certain he had committed because of facts relating to the cases, which indicated more than one perpetrator.
 Although DNA evidence found upon the body of Church was incompatible with Kraft, investigators had found photographs depicting Church in Kraft's car and his distinctive Norelco electric razor was also found in Kraft's house.

-Jeff Graves
+Jeffrey Graves

-The prosecution believed Kraft's former lover Jeff Graves may have assisted Kraft in several murders.
-Graves, who had lived with Kraft between 1971 and 1976 (when sixteen known murders attributed to Kraft occurred), had been questioned concerning the Crotwell abduction and murder in 1975 when he verified part of Kraft's statement to police.
+The prosecution believed Kraft's former lover, Jeffrey Graves, may have assisted Kraft in several murders.
+Graves, who had lived with Kraft between 1971 and 1976 (when sixteen known murders attributed to Kraft occurred), had been questioned concerning the Crotwell abduction and murder in 1975 when he verified part of Kraft's alibi to police.
 When questioned further about the incident following Kraft's arrest in 1983, Graves had informed investigators: "I'm really not going to pay for it, you know."
-Graves died of AIDS on July 27, 1987.
+Graves died of AIDS on July 27, 1987 at the age of 38.
 At the time of his death, police had been preparing to question him further.